LogtalkDotOrg/logtalk3/library/ulid/NOTES.md

 https://github.com/ulid/spec

-Note that some backends provide time stamps with lower granularity than required (i.e. seconds but not milliseconds).
+Note that most backends provide time stamps with lower granularity than required (i.e. seconds but not milliseconds).

 The generation of ULIDs uses the `/dev/urandom` random number generator